natalieKorobkina/restaurant-reviews/README.md

 To run this application on your browser, you'll need to download the following files (all included within this repository!):

-1.index.html, restaurants.html
+1. index.html, restaurants.html
-2.sw.js
-3.css/styles.css
-4.js/main.js
-5.js/dbhelper.js
-6.js/restaurant_info.js
+2. sw.js
+3. css/styles.css
+4. js/main.js
+5. js/dbhelper.js
+6. js/restaurant_info.js
-7.img folder.
+7. img folder.
 All included .jpg and .png files (needed to load the restaurant images).
-8.data/restaurants.json (needed to pull restaurant list and detail) 9.manifest.json
+8. data/restaurants.json (needed to pull restaurant list and detail)
+9. manifest.json
 Once all the above files have been loaded onto your computer, start up a simple HTTP server to serve up the site files on your local computer.
 Use an extension "Live server" of Visual Studio Code.

 Note that the browser must support ES6 (due to usage of the 'class' keyword).
 If your browser does not support the ES6 features in this application, you can use a JS transpiler such as Babel (https://babeljs.io/) to transpile the code to ES5.